trunk-io/docs/flaky-tests/buildkite-quickstart.md

 The trunk analytics uploader currently only supports Linux x64.
 If you have another use case, please get in touch with support at [https://slack.trunk.io](https://slack.trunk.io).
 {% endhint %}

-1. Create a CI job that runs the tests you want to monitor.
+1. Create a Buildkite workflow that runs the tests you want to monitor.
 In order for us to use the results, these tests **must** produces a test report in [**JUnit XML**](https://www.ibm.com/docs/en/developer-for-zos/14.1?topic=formats-junit-xml-format) format.
 {% hint style="info" %}
 For the best results, you'll need to validate that your test invocation doesn't use cached test results and doesn't automatically retry failing tests.
 {% endhint %}
-2. Store your trunk token in a [secret](https://buildkite.com/docs/pipelines/secrets) name `TRUNK_TOKEN`
+2. Store your trunk token in a [secret](https://buildkite.com/docs/pipelines/secrets) named `TRUNK_TOKEN`.
 3. Update your Buildkite workflow to download and run the test uploader binary after you've executed your tests:
 ```